What Caused The Decline of NASCAR? A Former Reporter’s Thoughts

 The Decline of NASCAR, Actual Reason #2: The Broadcasts

-I don’t need to tell anyone who was a NASCAR fan in the 2000s this, but NASCAR’s broadcasts at the time may have been the worst in the history of sports.
+I don’t need to tell anyone who was a fan in the 2000s this, but NASCAR’s broadcasts at the time may have been the worst in the history of sports.
 Fox Sports’s coverage was particularly abominable, with a seemingly endless parade of commercial interruptions mixed with the Ford Cutaway Car, the Home Depot Pit Crew Member, the Viagra Boner Of The Race, whatever, all during green flag racing.

-Mike Joy is a consummate professional of an announcer, and it was never a big deal for a fan to mute Darrell Waltrip’s exponentially annoying “boogity boogity boogity!” at the green flag.
+Mike Joy is an outstanding announcer, and it was never a big deal for a fan to mute Darrell Waltrip’s exponentially annoying “boogity boogity boogity!” at the green flag.
 But it was a never ending source of irritation to see five laps of racing followed by a several minute commercial break, which was then followed by another minute of a wide angle shot of the venue and “This race is being brought to you by <several companies who also paid an obscene amount of money to NASCAR>.”

 There were often times…and I’m not exaggerating this…when a viewer would see maybe five laps of racing, a two-minute break, and then just two more laps of racing before another break.
 Anyone who was watching then could tell you that wasn’t unusual at all.

 This was a problem that actually needed to be addressed and wasn’t.
 NASCAR blew off fan demand for picture-in-picture commercial breaks…something they’ve since embraced…while Fox Sports’s indifference to fans went completely unchecked.
-It was another case of costly arrogance; as much as fans loved NASCAR, they didn’t love it enough to put up with an endlessly saturated marketing campaign with occasional snippets of racing each week.
+It was another case of costly arrogance; as much as fans loved NASCAR, they didn’t love it enough to put up with an endlessly saturated marketing campaign featuring occasional snippets of racing each week.

 One shining example was a 2010 Dover race…a “playoff” race, no less…where ESPN broke away with 11 laps to go in a very much undecided event for an ad break.
 Dover is a 1-mile track, and 11 laps does not take long.
 I remember watching it and literally wondering if I was going to see the finish of the race.
 I wasn’t the only one who noticed…as this blog post’s comments demonstrated.